 Each piston stroke encounters re-expansion losses in reciprocating models, and scroll compressors eliminate these.
 In addition, any losses at valve ports are eliminated, since suction and discharge valve ports do not exist in their design.

 If you were to compare a scroll compressor vs screw compressor, scroll compressors are considerably quieter in operation, not only compared to a rotary screw compressor but also other types of compressors due to the absence of several moving parts.
 Scroll compressors typically make 5 to 15 dBA lower noise than other compressor types which can be a very desirable trait.

 The fewer moving parts, lead to lower vibrations and less friction which means that scroll compressors are more durable.
 Due to lower vibration and noise, they do not need spring suspensions.
 Scroll compressors weight and footprint are considerably smaller compared to other bulkier types of compressors in use nowadays.

 Due to the fact that scroll air compressors are fully hermetic, perhaps the biggest disadvantage of scroll compressors is that they are generally not easily repairable.
 If anything goes wrong they cannot be disassembled for maintenance.

 Many reciprocating compressors are tolerant of rotating in both directions.
 This is usually not the case for scroll compressors.
 The incremental capacity control on systems that use several scroll compressors has proven at times to be significantly problematic as well.

 Scroll Air Compressor Applications

 Since their introduction, scroll compressors have been successfully used in many various applications.
-Some of these examples involve food and fruit refrigeration, truck transportation, vacuum pumps, marine containers as well as residential and small to medium scale commercial air-conditioning applications.
+On top of those listed above, you will find them being employed as superchargers in automobile applications, and in small to medium-scale commercial air-conditioning applications.